rymdhund/binaric/readme.md

 # gives 03 02
 ```

-It also works on blocks assigned to a constant:
+It also works on blocks assigned to a variable:

 ```
-const point = {
+let point = {
   x:  d8 1
   y:  d8 2
 }